AaronAlvd/Ground-bnb/README.md

-# Airbnb Clone
+# GroundBnb - Airbnb Clone

-Welcome to the **Airbnb Clone** project!
-This application allows users to browse, book, and review spots similar to the real Airbnb platform.
-The project includes full CRUD (Create, Read, Update, Delete) functionality for spots, users, and reviews.
+Welcome to **GroundBnb**, a clone of the Airbnb platform!
+This web application allows users to browse, book, and review spots, with full **CRUD** (Create, Read, Update, Delete) functionality for spots, users, and reviews.

 ## Features

 - **User Management:**
   - Register and login to the platform.
-  - View and edit user profile.
+  - View and edit user profiles.

 - **Spot Management:**
   - Create, read, update, and delete spots.